 For BFD relaxation, network may configure good serving cell criterion in the NR PCell and/or SCell(s) for the case of NE-DC/NR-DC, and in the NR PSCell and/or SCell(s) for the case of EN-DC, NGEN-DC and NR-DC.

+For RLM/BFD relaxation, network may simultaneously configure the UE to perform radio link monitoring on the SCG and beam failure detection on the SCG while SCG is deactivated.
+In such case, UE initiates UAI for the relaxation state report of RLM/BFD measurements for SCG.

+For RLM/BFD relaxation, network may simultaneously configure the UE not to perform radio link monitoring on the SCG and beam failure detection on the SCG while SCG is deactivated.
+In such case, BFD and RLM is not operating, thus BFD and RLM relaxation and the associated reporting is considered non-operational.

 End of change